protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 ```

 we see that the tag, `` `12` ``, is `00010 010`, or `2:LEN`.
 The byte that
+follows  wire type 2, or `LEN`,is the int32 varint that gives the lelength of the string.
+The int32 varint means that the max length of a string is 2GB.
-follows is the int32 varint `7`, and the next seven bytes are the UTF-8
+In our example its `7`, so the variant dosen't has any continuation and the next seven bytes are the UTF-8
 encoding of `"testing"`.
-The int32 varint means that the max length of a string
-is 2GB.

 In Protoscope, this is written as `2:LEN 7 "testing"`.
 However, it can be
 incovenient to repeat the length of the string (which, in Protoscope text, is